johannfaouzi/pyts/doc/modules/metrics.rst

    :align: center
    :scale: 50%

-Another popular global constraint is the Itakura parallelogram.
+Another popular global constraint is the Itakura parallelogram and is implemented as :func:`itakura_parallelogram`.
-:func:`itakura_parallelogram` is characterized by the ``max_slope`` parameter, which defines how far away two points can be.
+It is characterized by the ``max_slope`` parameter, which defines how far away two points can be.
 The higher, the wider the region is.

 .. figure:: ../auto_examples/metrics/images/sphx_glr_plot_itakura_001.png